 Buying a car is a daunting prospect, for many — more daunting than it needs to be.
-And it would be a lot less so if people would prepare ahead for the process, rather than going to the dealership and ad-libbing.
+It would be a lot less so if people would prepare ahead for the process, rather than going to the dealership and ad-libbing.
 We’ve compiled a list of common mistakes people make when shopping for a car.
-The experience of shopping for a car will be less stressful, less punishing and more fulfilling if you pay attention to avoiding them:
+The experience of shopping for a car will be less stressful, less punishing and more fulfilling if you pay attention to avoiding them.

 - Failing to do proper research ahead.
 Don’t walk into a dealership without information.
-You multiply your chances of stumbling into a car and a transaction that is not right for you, and you leave yourself vulnerable to a salesperson who is equipped to take advantage of you.
+You multiply your chances of stumbling into a car and a transaction that is not right for you, and you leave yourself wide open to a salesperson who is equipped to take advantage of you.
 Online resources, including ALEC's Auto Buying Service, abound that show you car makes and models, pricing, reviews, rebates and incentives.
-Some can also tip you off to negotiating techniques.
+Some can also offer you advice on negotiating techniques.

 - Failing to line up financing before shopping.
-If you settle for dealer financing without first checking with your own credit union or other institution, you run the risk of, first, having to pay higher interest rates and, second, being manipulated by someone skilled at writing up an agreement more advantageous to the dealership.
-For example, you could wind up paying more interest than you qualify for — a technique called “interest-rate bumping.”
-If, in the end, a dealership’s loan is the most attractive, you can choose it.
-But scour the entire menu before choosing the entrée.
+If you settle for dealer financing without first checking with your own credit union or other institution, you run the risk of having to pay higher interest rates.
+Also, you could be manipulated by someone skilled at writing up an agreement more advantageous to the dealership.
+You could wind up paying more interest than you qualify for — a technique called “interest-rate bumping.”
+If a dealership’s loan is the fairest, you can choose it.
+But scour the entire menu before selecting the entrée.

 - Using the monthly payment as the only yardstick.
 If you’re thinking only of that monthly payment, you could give the salesperson the opportunity to tie you to a longer loan-repayment period, which will cost you more in interest.
-The dealer could also meld other ingredients, such as new-vehicle price, trade-in value and financing or leasing terms to distort any of them just to get the monthly payment where you want it.
+The dealer could also meld other options, such as new vehicle price, trade-in value and financing or leasing terms to distort any of them just to get the monthly payment where you want it.
 Each of these ingredients should be negotiated independently.

 - Shopping at only one dealership.
 Look around for the car and the deal best suited to your needs.
-If the dealer senses your business belongs to only him or her, you are forfeiting some of the range to negotiate.
+If the dealer senses your business belongs to only him or her, you are forfeiting some range to negotiate.
 The size of your community affects this, to some extent.
 If you have your heart set on a Buick, say, and you have only one Buick dealership in the area, your options are limited.
-Try to open your mind to competitive brands, or at least browse online to find typical deals on Buicks elsewhere so you can negotiate with your local dealer from a more informed perspective.
+Try to open your mind to competitive brands.
+Browse online to find typical deals on Buicks elsewhere, then you can negotiate with your local dealer from a more informed point of view.

 - Not insisting that the vehicle satisfy important needs.
 Don’t fall victim to a flashy ad campaign or an engaging salesperson.
-Consider what you truly need out of a car, and don’t be distracted from those components.
-Do you travel long distances and thus need good mileage?
-Do you need a lot of interior space because you have a big family?
-Do you need a lot of trunk space to haul the kids’ sports gear?
-Make a list of the priorities dictated by your lifestyle and don’t stray from satisfying them.
+Consider what you truly require out of a car, and don’t be distracted from those components.
+Are you traveling long distances and want good mileage?
+Do you require a lot of interior space because you have a big family?
+Is it necessary to have a lot of trunk space to haul the kids’ sports gear?
+Make a list of the priorities dictated by your lifestyle, and don’t stray from satisfying them.

 - Buying unnecessary extras.
 Typical among them are rustproofing, fabric protection and coating to guard the paint.
 The bodies of new vehicles are already protected.
 An extra step only enriches the dealer.
 Etching of the vehicle identification number (VIN) into the window is another.
 It is touted as a means to deter thieves.
 If you want this feature, kits are sold to do it yourself for less than the dealers will charge.
 Read the contract carefully before signing it, and, if it contains unwanted extras, have them removed.